Pyrosome: Description

-Anatomy and Morphology
+Anatomy and morphology

 Drawing of a pyrosome.
 Clearly shows the individual zooids that appear as small bumps on the surface of the tubular structure.

 A single individual of a pyrosome colony is referred to as an ascidiozooid, or zooid.
 A pyrosome colony contains many zooids which form a gelatinous tube, the walls of which range from 0.2 - 2.0 cm.

 The zooids that make up a pyrosome are typically only a few mm long.
-Colonies of these zooids, which are bound together by a notochord and shared tissue, form a tube-like, hollow structure that is typically between 1 inch and 2 feet in length.
+Colonies of these zooids, which are bound together by a tunic of shared tissue, form a tube-like, hollow structure that is typically between 1 inch and 2 feet in length.
 However, giant pyrosomes can reach up to 60 feet in length, with a hollow opening up to 6 feet (2 meters) wide.
-There have been some instances in which deep sea scientists have swam inside of a giant pyrosome's hollow body.
+There have been some instances in which deep sea scientists have swum inside of a giant pyrosome's hollow body.

 Pyrosomes are transparent and gelatinous, with a slimy yet bumpy texture.
 Zooids appear as small bumps on the colony, although the colony appears nearly smooth with perforated holes for each zooid on the inside.
 Each zooid has a stomach that can be seen through the transparent body of the colony.
 These stomachs have been compared to "wire baskets".